 #2 From DHM to Product Strategy

-You have ideas to delight customers, to build hard to copy advantages and experiment with your business model.
+You have ideas to delight customers, build hard-to-copy advantages, and experiment with your business model.
 Now what?

 - Easy.
 Netflix wasn’t simple at launch but became simpler over time.
 Netflix learned to add features that customers value and remove those that do not.
 A surprising example in 2018: the decision to remove movie reviews.
-Now that members can quickly hit “play” or “quit” at any time, they no longer need reviews.
+Now that members can quickly hit “play” or “quit” anytime, they no longer need reviews.